notworkflow/wp-gl/README.md

 ## Security

-This automation is built with security in mind, using only reputable and fully-auditable GitHub Actions (`actions/checkout`, `softprops/action-gh-release`).
+This automation is built with security in mind, using only reputable and fully-auditable GitHub Actions.
 The entire process is defined in a single, readable [workflow file](./.github/workflows/whatpulse-checker.yml).

 ## Disclaimer